Saskatchewan Music Festival Conference and SMFA AGM

 Gordon Wallis Opera Competition

-The next Opera Competition will be held February 24 & 25, 2018 (Riddell Theatre, University of Regina).
+The next Opera Competition will be held in February of 2020, date & location TBD.

 In July 1999, prior to his death, Gordon Wallis established an opera competition to encourage and assist young Saskatchewan singers in furthering their vocal studies in opera.
 Held every two years under the administration of the Saskatchewan Music Festival Association, its $5,000 first-place prize is one of a kind in Canada.
 In addition to the prize money, the winner may be featured as guest artist with the Regina and Saskatoon Symphony Orchestras.